 A subdivision into three clinically different classes of the disease has been suggested by Nance and Berry3:

-b) CSII, severe form: early onset and severe progression of symptoms, with low birth weight and poor or absent physical and neurological development; most patients die at 6 or 7 years of age due to cachexia; cutaneous signs as well as auditory and dental pathologies are less commonly noted.
+b) CSII, severe form: early onset and severe progression of symptoms, with low birth weight and poor or absent physical and neurological development; most patients die at 6 or 7 years of age due to cachexia; cutaneous signs as well as auditory and dental pathologies are less commonly present.

 c) CSIII, mild form: late onset and slow progression of symptoms

 The classical type CSI is characterized by normal prenatal growth with the onset of growth and developmental abnormalities in the first two years of life.
 By the time the disease has become fully manifest, height, weight, and head circumference are far below the fifth percentile.
 Progressive impairment of vision, hearing, and central and peripheral nervous system functions lead to severe disability.
 Death typically occurs in the first or second decade.

 Individuals affected by CSII show growth failure at birth, with little or no postnatal neurological development, congenital cataracts or other structural anomalies of the eye.

 Patients with CSIII usually show normal growth or normal cognitive development.

 It has become evident that CS encompasses a continuous spectrum of severity and that there is no clear threshold between the overlapping subgroups.

 The limits of the clinical spectrum have been pushed even farther following the identification of mutations in the CS genes in very severely affected patients and very mildly affected patients, classified as having Cerebro-oculo-facio-skeletal syndrome (COFS) and UV-sensitive syndrome (UVSS), respectively.